Irenaeus of Lyon

 The orthodox answer

 Irenaeus of Lyon taught that the God of the Old Testament is the same God who sent Jesus Christ.
-He argued that the material world is inherently good, created by a benevolent God, rather than the work of an inferior or evil deity.
-This teaching directly countered certain Gnostic beliefs that proposed the material world was flawed or corrupt, created by a lesser god from which the soul must escape.
+He firmly believed that the material world is good, not the flawed creation of a lesser deity.
+This teaching directly opposed the Gnostic view, which claimed that the physical world was evil and that a different, inferior god created it.
+Irenaeus insisted that the God of both Testaments is one and the same, consistent and benevolent.

 The counterargument